vuongducphuong/documentation/content/applications/marketing/surveys/create.rst

 Companies often use surveys to collect valuable information from their customers and employees, which in turn, allows them to make more informed business decisions.

-In Odoo, surveys are used to collect customer feedback, evaluate the success of a recent event, measure the satisfaction of customers (or employees), and gain more insight into shifting market sentiments.
+In Leansoft, surveys are used to collect customer feedback, evaluate the success of a recent event, measure the satisfaction of customers (or employees), and gain more insight into shifting market sentiments.